 By Sean Zucker –

 Last week, Lizzo posted a video on TikTok responding to critics concerned with her weight and health habits.
 The video features various clips of the singer performing numerous exercises along with images of her confidently wearing revealing clothing.
-Lizzo not only hit back at body shamers, the Grammy award winning artist shed light on some of the bigger misconceptions surrounding exercise—all while beautifully promoting body positivity.
+Lizzo not only hit back at body shamers, the Grammy award-winning artist shed light on some of the bigger misconceptions surrounding exercise—all while beautifully promoting body positivity and healthy body weight.

 “Health is not just determined by what you look like on the outside, health is also what happens on the inside,” Lizzo says in her short video.
 Many experts appear to have her back, long touting the misconception that exercise’s value is simply and directly tied to weight loss.
 Their studies continue to show that exercise’s deeper benefits come in enhancing a person’s physical and mental health rather than losing weight or improving their “looks.”
 The issues and personal benefits of losing weight and each individual achieving their ideal body size are entirely different and complex.